Tips for Getting PHP to Work With Go, Rust, and C++ Using Foreign Function Interface

 "/PATH/TO/SO/lib.so");

-1. FFI::cdef – with this operation we define the interaction interface.
+1. FFI :: cdef - with this operation we define the interaction interface.

-2. int Fib (int n) – IT’s the name of the exported method of the compiled language.
-We will talk about how to do it right a little bit later.
+2. int Fib (int n) - IT’s the name of the exported method of the compiled language.
+We will talk how to do it right a little bit later.

 3. /PATH/TO/SO/lib.so – the path to the dynamic library where the function above is located.

-The full PHP script we used:
+The full php script we’re using:

 function fib($n)